srshadiq/gym-management/README.md

 ### Reporting
 8. **Display All**: Show all active members with their ID, height, and weight, along with attendance records.

+### Attendance Management
+- Record attendance for members by their ID.
+- Display the attendance status (Present/Absent) for all members.

+---

 ## Menu Options
 Upon running the program, you'll see the main menu: